 A. I’m happy to say that Shut Up & Dance has stayed zero-investment since day one.
 We employ a made-to-order system where customers pay us first and then we make the item.
 This system allows us to cut the cost to the customer by over 50%, most of our shoes are £30 and under.
 Moreover, we are then able to offer a lot more choice than other brands, 2000 styles more to be exact.

 OxICE is a more serious project and needed money up front to launch our first summer programme.
-This was self-funded.
+That was self-funded.
+But the company now has investors.

 Girls in Charge has been an interesting journey.
 We tried to partner up with an existing female business club to launch our initiative, but after passing me around to different people for 2 months, they refused.
-Out of frustration, my co-founder and I decided to self-fund.
-We launched in December 2018, and so far we have spent £100 that went a long way – we have launched in 7 universities, our online cohort group consists of members from 12 universities, we were invited and paid to run our first corporate workshop and have won 2 awards, so it all worked out in the end!
-We are now working towards raising more funding through corporate workshops and partnerships.
+Out of frustration, my co-founder and I decided to self-fund, to see what happens if we put £100 into it.
+We launched in December 2018, and that £100 covered us for more than half a year, during which time we launched in 7 universities, our online cohort group consists of members from 12 universities, we were invited and paid to run our first corporate workshop and won 2 awards, so it all worked out in the end!
+Since then, the University of Chester has kindly funded various activities.
+We are now working towards raising more funding through corporate workshops and grants.

 Q. Are there any sector-specific awards/grants/competitions that have helped you?